ABOUT THE BLUEFIELDS

 Blanton delivers the majority of the lead vocals on the band's three releases.
 He brings an unabashed fearlessness to the projects as his voice instinctually navigates between “straight up, in your face” rock to swampy blues deliveries to punk rock primal screams…all with an unapologetic southern accent.
 Dan Baird’s vocals are just what you hope they’ll be…Dan Baird vocals!
 Time has served to make this distinctive rock voice better, grittier, “rawer” and well…even more timeless.
 And when he and Joe switch up and Dan takes the lead on Belong and Lay It On the Line (from Pure), it “hits the spot” and instantly renews your faith in the rock ballad.

 Add to this concoction, the trailblazing guitar work of Warner E. Hodges and you better hide the matches!
-Hodges’ signature gunslinger style of playing can go from the genre bending American roots rock that he and the Scorchers are credited with inventing, to monster riffs raging like a Tasmanian devil teetering on the edge of chaos…and all in the same song!
-Drummer, Brad Pemberton, with nearly a decade in the Cardinal’s and over 50 albums recorded to his credit, is just what the doctor ordered!
-No matter what musical back road The Bluefields travel, he drives the groove home with power, grease and precision.
+Hodges’ signature gunslinger style of playing can go from the genre-bending American roots rock that he and the Scorchers are credited with inventing, to monster riffs raging like a Tasmanian devil teetering on the edge of chaos…and all in the same song!
+Current Steve Earle drummer, Brad Pemberton, has over 50 albums recorded to his credit, and was just what the doctor ordered!
+No matter what musical back road The Bluefields travel, he drives the groove home with power, grease, and precision.

 In many ways, the story of The Bluefields is like that of a perfect storm…“an act of God,” if you will.
 In an unpredictable world, it seems somehow perfectly logical that these guys should meet, that they should form a band, convene in an underground tree house, create stellar music and inevitably turn out a brand of rock and roll that could not have been prevented by the exercise of foresight and caution and for which no one can be held responsible.